eden-cheung-yk/Supermarket-price-checker/README.md

 **"Table not found" or Data not saving**
 *   Check your Supabase **RLS Policies**.
 Ensure you ran the SQL step 3 above ("Public Access").
 If RLS is on but no policy exists, Supabase blocks all writes by default.
+*   Ensure you included the quotes in the SQL when creating tables (e.g., `"storeName"`), otherwise Postgres creates them as lowercase (`storename`), breaking the app's case-sensitive queries.